The cost of implementing and running a tree climbing program is much less than

 - If the tree requires less work then the fee is lower.

-- Prepare an additional tree for a maximum of $400.
+- Prepare an additional tree at the same location for a maximum of $400.

 facilitator and provides essentials for program operation.